warengonzaga/love-cards/README.md

 - A [GitHub Account](https://github.com/signup).
 - A [Gitpod Account](https://gitpod.io). (sign up with GitHub)
 - High resolution image in JPG/JPEG format. (we don't need PNG/GIF)
+- This project requires Node.js version 20.0.0 or higher.

 Meet the requirements?
 Click the Gitpod button below to get started!